trubadur-app/trubadur/README.md

 1. What you did in the application that led to the bug
 2. What you experienced (i.e. describe the bug itself)
-3. What you expected to happen instead.
+3. What you expected to happen instead of the observed behaviour

 ## Suggest a feature

 Do you want to suggest a new feature to the developers of the Trubadur application?
 We happily take suggestions for new features.
-However, they can only be developed if any of the developers have the time for it and if the developers agree that the feature is needed.
+However, the feature suggestions can only be developed if any of the developers have the time for it and if the developers agree that the feature is needed or useful.
 To suggest a new feature, you can do so by going to [this page](https://github.com/trubadur-app/trubadur/issues) and creating a new issue.
-Please add the label **enhancement**, and describe the feature you are suggesting.
+Please add the label **feature suggestion**, and describe the feature you are suggesting.
 Please make sure that the feature has not been suggested already, before you create a new issue.

 ## Missing chord

 Is there a chord missing in the application?
-This is apparent by the chord not being recognized by the application.
-Example of how it looks in the application:
+This is apparent by the chord not being recognized by the application, which looks like this:

 ![Missing chord example](https://github.com/trubadur-app/trubadur/blob/master/images/missing-chord.png)

 You can report it by going to [this page](https://github.com/trubadur-app/trubadur/issues) and creating a new issue.
 Please check before if the missing chord has already been reported.
 If you create a new issue, add the label **missing chord** to the new issue.
-You can assist with adding the chord to the application by filling out the following template and adding it to the issue:
+You can assist with adding the chord to the application by filling out the following template and adding it to the issue description:

 ```
 Chord: